kelseyhightower/pipeline/README.md

 ### Create the Cloud Container Builder Build Triggers

-In this section you will create the Cloud Container Builder build triggers necessary to establish the end-to-end build pipeline described at the start of this tutorial.
+In this section you will create the Cloud Container Builder build triggers necessary to establish an end-to-end build pipeline described at the start of this tutorial.

-Retrieve the default compute zone:
+Retrieve the default compute zone and store it in the `COMPUTE_ZONE` env var:

 ```
 export COMPUTE_ZONE=$(gcloud config get-value compute/zone)